rucowboi/rucowboi.github.io/README.md

 * `[REPLACE FUNDING URL]` -- A hyperlink URL to the agency which funded this website.
 Displayed in the FAQ alongside the FUNDING SOURCE.
 * `[REPLACE FUNDING SOURCE]` -- A statement/description of who funded the website.
 Displayed in the FAQ alongside the FUNDING URL.
 * `[REPLACE ABOUT BLURB]` -- A statement/description of the website, in "What is the XXX Registry" section of the FAQ.
+* `[REPLACE INCIDENCE DATA DATE]` -- The year that the cancer incidence data is only available through.
+* `[REPLACE SOCIODEMOGRAPHIC DATA DATE RANGE]` -- The year ranges of the sociodemographic data.
 * `[REPLACE CITATION INFO]` -- A statement/description of how this website should be cited in literature.
 * `[REPLACE NATIONAL CANCER DATA SOURCE INFO]` -- A statement/description of the national cancer data source, including data years.
 This should be reviewed with subsequent data updates to verify whether it needs to be updated as well (e.g., during annual data updates).
 An example of this statement applicable to national cancer data through 2018 is: "National incidence data come from the National Program of Cancer Registries and Surveillance, Epidemiology, and End Results SEER*Stat Database: U.S. Cancer Statistics Incidence Analytic file - 1998-2018.
 United States Department of Health and Human Services, Centers for Disease Control and Prevention.
 Released June 2021, based on the 2020 submission."